nasser-rabi/environment-SADs/README.txt

-Info for: Species and Trait Distributions Along Environmental Gradients
+Species and Trait Distributions Along Environmental Gradients

-The following Mathematica script accompanies the pre-print (bioRxiv link).
-The script contains all code required to generate every figure using Mathematica Version 14.0.
+This Mathematica script contains the code used to generate the figures presented in this study.
+The script was written for Mathematica Version 14.0.

 The script requires the EcoEvo package for Mathematica.
-This package can be downloaded directly within the script using the following command:
+The package can be installed by running the following command:

 PacletInstall["EcoEvo", "Site" -> "http://raw.githubusercontent.com/cklausme/EcoEvo/master"]